froostang/food-finder/README.md

 # food-finder
 Finds a random food establishment in your area to eat at!

--> install Node.js if you don't have it (e.g. using package manager "brew install node")
+-> npm install in directory

 -> "node server.js" to run